NadaZakaria99/IKNOWAPP/README.md

-# IKNOW - Your Study Partner
+# 🎓IKNOW - Your Study Partner
-# Project Overview
+# 💡Project Overview
 IKNOW is an AI-powered study partner that leverages advanced technologies to revolutionize the way you learn.
 It integrates Snowpark Cortex Search for efficient retrieval of relevant study materials and uses the Mistral Large-2 model for generating accurate and context-aware responses.
 Whether you need lecture summaries, key exam topics, or intelligent web-based explanations, IKNOW provides real-time assistance through a user-friendly interface, making it your ultimate study partner.

 # 🌟Key Features